rubo77/Lalumo/dev/plan.md

 - [x] Show rainbow effect when melody is mastered (like in 1_2)
 - [x] Implement slower advancement: 10x with 3 notes, then 10x with 4, etc.
 - [x] Remove lowest octave from note range
+- [x] Prevent duplicate puzzles and restrict second tone in High or Low
 - [ ] Save and export progress in preferences/string
 - [ ] Note highlight should occur exactly when note is hit
-- [ ] Prevent duplicate puzzles and restrict second tone in High or Low (in progress)

 ## Current Goal
 Implement note highlight should occur exactly when note is hit